insidemisappropriate/Tic-tac-toe/README.md

 5. then you will have the code and the README FILE it on visual studio code

    Here is a picture of it
+   If you click on the picture it will make it bigger
    <img width="1366" height="651" alt="image" src="https://github.com/user-attachments/assets/7c0e8bdc-beba-4182-adb3-ef5f47c41684" />